Summer

 The Iditarod attracts visitors in the summer, too, long after the race is over.
 Wasilla, known as the Home of the Iditarod, houses the Iditarod Museum.

 At the start, the typical team has 16 dogs (teams used to be able to have as many as 20).
 When it arrives in Nome a week-and-a-half or so later, there may be only 10 or 12.
 Mitch Seavey, the winner in 2004, finished the race with eight dogs.
 Lance Mackey, who completed the run in 9 days, 5 hours, 8 minutes and 41 seconds in 2007, finished with nine dogs.
-(Mackey won again in 2008.)
+(Mackey won again in 2008, 2009 and 2010.)
 Veterinarians periodically check the condition of the dogs along the way, and if they or the musher feels a dog should not continue, it is removed from the team and flown back to Anchorage.
 If a dog looks like it no longer wants to run while the team is still on the trail, it'll probably get a ride to the next checkpoint bundled up on the dog sled.
 Then it will fly back to Anchorage on one of the light planes of what's called "the Iditarod Air Force" after it has been checked by a veterinarian.
 About 1,400 dogs ran in the 2008 race.

 Below, a team running on the trail system in Anchorage emerges from a tunnel beneath a four-lane road.
 The trail system is popular with cross-country skiers in the winter, as the tracks indicate.